hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/qc_fastqc_assessment.md

    - Over-represented sequences more than 1-2%, unless expected based on experimental design
       - **Probable cause(s):** Contaminating sequences: adapters, vector, mitochondrial/rRNA

+After exploring the quality of the data, we determine from which gene or transcript the reads originated from using mapping tools.
+The quality of the data is important when determining where it aligns to on the genome, but the mapping tools we use (salmon and STAR) are able to account for adapter contamination, vector contamination and low-quality bases at the ends of reads when matching them to the genome/transcriptome.
+Therefore, after noting any QC issues, we can use our raw reads for alignment or mapping to the reference genome or transcriptome.

 >**NOTE:** Trimming
 >
 >We want to make sure that as many reads as possible map or align accurately to the genome.
 To ensure accuracy, only a small number of mismatches between the read sequence and the genome sequence are allowed, and any read with more than a few mismatches will be marked as being unaligned.